 Israeli-born televangelist Benny Hinn is best known for his “Miracle Crusades,” or faith healing summits, which are held in stadiums around the country and broadcast on his TV program This Is Your Day.
 He founded Orlando Christian Center church in 1983 and began holding his healing services there.
 Followers believe Hinn can heal any of their ailments if he prays over them.

-Hinn has been criticized for personal use of church-owned luxury goods.
+Hinn’s personal use of church-owned luxury goods has attracted criticism.
 In April 2017, IRS and U.S. Postal Service criminal investigators raided Hinn’s headquarters in Grapevine, Texas.
-Hinn was also one of six televangelists investigated by the Senate Finance Committee in 2007.
+The Senate Finance Committee also investigated Hinn and five other televangelists in 2007.
 After several years, Hinn and the other pastors were cleared of wrongdoing.
 Hinn’s net worth is reported as $60 million.

 Next: A charismatic televangelist is worth 9 figures.